 Narrator: Right, unless you do or think of something.

 Shinji: But I don’t know what to do or think!

 Narrator: He is uncertain.
 He has no image of Self to orient himself.
 There’s nothing solid here.
 It is a world in which there are no obstacles.
 This is a world in which you can do anything you wish.
 But you’re afraid aren’t you?
 Don’t you know what it is that you want to do?

 Narrator: Let me give you a restriction.
 There!
 Now, you have top and bottom.
 But you’ve lost a degree of your freedom.
 Now you must stand on the ground.
 But now you feel easier, don’t you?
 You have less to trouble your mind.

-The final episodes of Evangelion, with all of its bizarre and often times confusing plot development, proves to be an interesting dive into a conversation on tremendously existential themes.
-While I have not delved into all the themes featured in these last two episodes, I hope this has shed some light on particularly noteworthy points in the end of the series.
+The final episodes of Evangelion, with all of its bizarre and oftentimes confusing plot development, prove to be an interesting dive into a conversation on tremendously existential themes.
+While I have not delved into all the themes featured in these last two episodes, I hope this has shed some light on, particularly noteworthy points in the end of the series.